Klobuchar fills Barley's following impeachment hearing

 She spoke at length about her healthcare policies and plans.

-“One of the things that I put in when I did my 100-day plan -- where I found 137 things I can do without Congress, which is legal -- is applying for a waiver for less expensive drugs,” she said.
+“One of the things that I put in when I did my 100-day plan — where I found 137 things I can do without Congress, which is legal — is applying for a waiver for less expensive (prescription) drugs,” she said.

-Other plans include providing a nonprofit public option for healthcare, lowering pharmaceutical prices and putting a cap on pharmaceutical prices.
+Other plans include providing a nonprofit public option for health care and putting a cap on pharmaceutical prices.

-With the provided education, Klobuchar wants to prepare students for future job openings, including over a million openings for home healthcare workers, over 100,000 openings for nursing assistants, and over 70,000 openings for electricians.
+With the provided education, Klobuchar wants to prepare students for future job openings, including more than a million openings for home health care workers, more than 100,000 openings for nursing assistants, and over 70,000 openings for electricians.

 “We need to have a candidate who brings people with her instead of shutting them out,” Klobuchar said.
 “We need to have someone who gets what it takes to win.”